 Some people like their fish on the dry side, so you might need to add more time to get the texture you desire.
 I prefer my fish a bit on the firm and dry side, without being hard like a jerky.
 I add one hour to the cooking time for a normal size salmon of sixteen pounds.

 Additionally, I add two hours to my cook time if I am using a Big Chief or Little Chief smoker.
 The temperature runs a little lower than what I would normally set my smoker at, around 165 degrees, so my total estimated cooking time is ten hours.

 It is widely thought that fish should be smoked with mild wood like cherry or apple, but I disagree.
 I use stronger woods like hickory or mesquite.

-When you use a strong wood, you can infuse the smoked flavor into your fish faster with less wood.
+When you use strong wood, you can infuse the smoked flavor into your fish faster with less wood.
 Another advantage of strong wood is less maintaining of your smoker.
 After three pans or loads of wood chips, you can let your smoker go for hours.

 How do you know when fish is finished smoking?

 Your salmon is finished cooking when it reaches an internal temperature of 140 degrees.
-Preference on consistency of salmon can vary, but this is the minimum.
+Preference on the consistency of salmon can vary, but this is the minimum.
 Feel free to cook it longer for the texture you desire.

 My Masterbuilt smoker has a wired thermometer probe built-in, but there are many wireless probes on the market.
 ThermPro makes some great thermometers that I have used.
-The ThermoPro TP-17 wired dual probe is my current thermometer, and for instant-read I have been using the ThermoPro TP03 for years.
+The ThermoPro TP-17 wired dual probe is my current thermometer, and for an instant-read thermometer, I have been using the ThermoPro TP03 for years.
 Both links will take you to Amazon.com.

 Storing your smoked salmon